superstarlifter/doc/docs/how_to/new.md

 ## How to create a blank collection

-Add new data by creating a blank collection
+Another way to add new data is by creating a blank collection.

 To create a collection: